 Description is from the Midtown Detroit Inc. website.

-Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Check Contact Details: Double-check the contact details such as phone numbers and email addresses.
+Read customer feedback: Read the reviews and ratings to understand the business's reputation and reliability.
+Confirm Contact Information: Double-check the contact details such as phone numbers and email addresses.
 Visit the business's official website if available.
-Check Business Address: Use the provided Google map to verify the business location before planning a visit.
+Confirm Business Location: Confirm the location using the provided Google map.

-Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
 Confirm Identity: Make sure the representative is legitimate.
 You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to speak with a licensed privacy legal counsel to ensure conformity and to safeguard your rights and interests.
-You can find more information here by finding an accredited legal expert in privacy laws.
+Before proceeding with any legal matters, consider researching local $stateName state laws.
+It is also advisable to get advice from a licensed lawyer specializing in privacy laws to ensure compliance and to safeguard your rights and interests.
+You can find more information here by finding an accredited privacy counsel.

-Legal Issues or Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
-Report the problem to local consumer protection agencies if necessary.
-Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Submit a report using the following form: Contact Us Form
+Handling Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+You may also report the issue to local consumer protection agencies.
+Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
+Use this form to report the issue: Contact Us Form